durga-ds/durga-dqds/Analyzing-CPFB-Data/README.md

 The solution source code is written in python and is in file `consumer_complaints.py`

 The repo includes a shell script named run.sh that runs the program that implements the required features.
-The code is using `python3.8` and is run by specifying `python3' in the run.sh script.
+The code is using `python3.8` and is run by specifying `python3` in the run.sh script.
 The folder `output` is for temporary files that will get deleted by the program when it's done generating the report.csv file.

+Before downloading the full CFPB dataset `complaints.csv`, the code can be tested using a smaller input file called `sample-complaints.csv`.
+The output report for that sample is generated to a file called `myreport.csv`.
 See the figure below for the structure the repo.

     ├── README.md
     ├── run.sh
     ├── consumer_complaints.py
-    ├── complaints.csv
+    ├── sample-complaints.csv
-    ├── report.csv
+    ├── myreport.csv
     ├── output
         └── temp files

 run.sh contains a line to execute this test.
-It needs to be uncommented to do the task.
+Proper line needs to be uncommented based on whether the dataset being used is smaller sample or the full dataset.